WellingtonBraga/SitewardsAPI/README.md

 ### Installing

+#### dependencies
-In order to installing the application, the only necessary path should be run composer install command.
+In order to installing the application dependencies, it is necessary to run composer install command.
 This command will automatically download all project dependencies.

 ```
 composer install
 ```

+#### database

+The application uses MySQL database to persist data.
+The file db_sitewards.sql is the backup of the database and must to be restored.

 ## Built With